Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

-where the last equality follows since we only redefine $X^i(\1)_t$ for $t\geq \sigma^\perp$ to obtain $\wh{X}^i$, whereas $\sigma^\perp\geq t_j$.
+where the last equality follows since we only redefine $X^i(\1)_t$ for $t\geq\sigma^\perp$ to obtain~$\widehat{X}{}^i$, whereas $\sigma ^\perp\geq t_j$.
 The rest is easy to obtain.
-Using (\ref{imp:ilp}), we see that (\ref{eq:oc-5}) gives
+Using (\ref{impilp}), we see that~(\ref{eqoc-5}) gives

-We have obtained the desired inequality, and the proof is complete. \end{proof}
+We have obtained the desired inequality, and the proof is complete. \end{pf}

-We are now ready to prove Lemma~\ref{lem:gr1-2} with arguments similar to those in Section~\ref{sec:condsep-1}.
-The following steps are labelled in the same way as their counterparts in Section~\ref{sec:condsep-1}, except that (Step 2-5) and (Step 3) below correspond to (Step 2-6) and (Step 4) in Section~\ref{sec:condsep-1}, respectively.
+We are ready to prove Lemma~\ref{lemgr1-2} with arguments similar to those in Section~\ref{seccondsep-1}.
+The following steps are labelled in the same way as their counterparts in Section~\ref{seccondsep-1}, except that steps 2-5~and~3 below correspond to steps~2-6~and~4 in Section~\ref{seccondsep-1}, respectively.
 Due to the similarity, we will only point out the key changes, leaving other details to readers.